abrightmoore/Amulet-Editor-Operations/README.md

 * **dump_chunk_TWF_v1.py** (compatible with v0.8.8+) shows how to access the chunks that are intersecting the selection boxes, iterate through them, and write out some of their nbt structures to the Amulet Editor console.

+* **set_blocks_from_palette_TWF_v1.py** (compatible with v0.8.8+) fills the selection with random blocks defined in a 'palette' of block types set up within the script.
+It uses the platform and version information from the loaded level to avoid the user having to specify a particular game version in the script.
+It also has examples of passing block properties, which need to be set as NBT tags.
+(I've tried to simplify the block access as much as possible for the user, at the expense of performance).

 _More Resources_

 **StealthyExpert** is writing and sharing Amulet Editor Operations here: https://github.com/StealthyExpertX/Amulet-Plugins